woodpeck/osm-revert-scripts/README.md

 Configuration
 -------------

-You will have to create a file named .osmtoolsrc in your home directory containing the URL of the OSM server to use.
+You will have to create a file named `.osmtoolsrc` in your home directory containing the URL of the OSM server to use.
 If the server is neither the main or the sandbox OSM server, you may need to add the oauth2 client id if you want to use oauth2.
+This requires registering osmtools as an oauth2 app on the server, see the section below.
+The next step is usually to request authorization tokens.
+This request will happen automatically if any operation requiring user login is run.
+However, since it requires user input, it may fail with scripts reading from stdin.
+Therefore it's safer to request tokens before running any other scripts by executing

+    tokens.pl request

+You will be prompted to open a link to a confirmation page, then to copy the code.
+The received tokens will be saved to `.osmtoolsrc`.

-This requires registering osmtools as a oauth2 app on the server, see the section below.
-Alternatively you may use basic authorization; in this case you have to provide your username and password.
+Alternatively, if you want to avoid using oauth2, you may use basic authorization; in this case you have to provide your username and password.
 Some operation require username and password anyway, see the "SCRAPE" section below.

 The server URL must be complete up to the API version number and the slash afterwards, so: